Marry a "Princess" or a "GLUM" at Your Own Risk

 If a woman ever says, "I want you to treat me like a princess," pay attention and be very careful in your assessment of her character.
 When some women make this statement, what they really mean is: "I want you to treat me with respect."
 So the statement alone isn't sufficient evidence that someone is a "Princess."
 It's critical to look at the overall behavioral pattern to determine whether a woman actually wants—and expects—to be treated like a Princess.
 If she does, then marry her at your own risk.

 What is a "Princess"?
 Broadly speaking, a "Princess" is someone who enjoys an unearned position of privilege, someone that others take care of and provide for, who expects to be adored and pampered as a birthright.

 In fact, in order to help you avoid being faked out in this way, I've created a brief assessment tool based on my observations of the "Princess" pattern of behavior.
-The Princess Assessment Scale is not scientifically validated, but I'm confident that if you ask yourself these questions, you will be able to accurately identify the Princesses among us.
+The Princess Assessment Scale is not scientifically validated, but I'm confident that if you ask yourself these questions, you will be able to identify the Princesses among us accurately.

 Dr. Shauna Springer's PAS (Princess Assessment Scale)

 1. Do they spend (or argue they should be able to spend) what most people would consider a large amount of money attending to their appearance (shopping, paying for an ongoing series of expensive beauty treatments)?
 Yes = 1 point

 2. Do they do their fair share of the crappy chores in life (as opposed to consistently delegating this to others… their partners, nannies, housekeepers, etc.)?
 No = 1 point.

 3. Do they yearn to "be discovered" in some role that puts them at the center of admiration or creates a group of "fans" (e.g., to star on American Idol or work as an actress)?
 Yes = 1 point